NikhilD-Engineer/SQL_Retail_Sales_Project1/README.md

 ## Conclusion

-This project serves as a comprehensive introduction to SQL for data analysts, covering database setup, data cleaning, exploratory data analysis, and business-driven SQL queries.
-The findings from this project can help drive business decisions by understanding sales patterns, customer behavior, and product performance.
+This project is a comprehensive introduction to SQL for data analysts, covering database setup, data cleaning, exploratory data analysis, and business-driven SQL queries.
+The findings from this project can help drive business decisions by understanding sales patterns, customer behaviour, and product performance.

 ## How to Use